TonyMakis/cs-academia/cs211/Projects/Project2/README.md

 ### Stack Usage Algorithm

-To check for balance symbols in an expression, the expression is inspected from left to rightafter the entire line is read in.
+To check for balance symbols in an expression, the expression is inspected from left to right after the entire line is read in.

 When an opening symbol is encountered, this symbol is pushed onto the stack.
 The opening symbols are: ( { [ and <.